-The Academy Trust has agreed that the school's admission number for September 2018 is 230.
+The Academy Trust has agreed that the school's admission number for September 2020 is 240.
 Should the school be oversubscribed (i.e. receive more applications than places available), places will be allocated in accordance with criteria set out below (see Agreed Admission Criteria).
 The Academy Trust will only agree to exceed the admission number where exceptional circumstances apply or as part of the LA's In Year Fair Access protocol.

-In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on $1^{st}$ March 2018, or the nearest working day after, or alternatively if an aonline application was placed - via e-mail.
+In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1st March 2020, or the nearest working day after, or alternatively if an online application was placed, parental check can be performed online.